MicrosoftDocs/bing-docs/bing-docs/bing-web-search/overview.md

 ms.date: 05/07/2025
 ms.author:  v-apunnamara
 ---

-> [!WARNING]
-> **Product to be retired** Bing Search and Bing Custom Search APIs will be retired on 11th August 2025.
-> New deployments are not available and existing resources will be disabled.
-[Learn more](https://aka.ms/BingAPIsRetirement)

 # What is the Bing Web Search API?

 Bing Web Search API enables safe, ad-free, location-aware search results, surfacing relevant information from billions of web documents.
 Help your users find what they're looking for from the world-wide-web by harnessing Bing's ability to comb billions of webpages, images, videos, and news with a single API call.

 ## Get started

 To get started using the API, pick the subscription you want from <a href="https://aka.ms/bingsearchapipricing" target="_blank">Bing API Pricing</a>.
 After getting your subscription key, you're all set to make your first call.

 You can easily call the API by sending a native HTTP GET request or by using the Web Search SDK.
 For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).

 ## Features